leapwallet/cosmos-node-setup/docs/blockchain-nodes/osmosis/osmo-test-4/validator.md

 # Validator

-Follow these steps to set up a Osmosis `osmo-test-4` validator:
+Follow these steps to set up an Osmosis `osmo-test-4` validator:
 1. Enter a terminal multiplexer session because the next step is a long-running process:

     ```shell